-5. Similarities and Differences (within a period/situation) Name the members of their immediate and extended family Make simple observations about aspects of daily life, different types of people, eventsKnow some things which have changed / stayed the same Shows knowledge and understanding by describing features of past societies and periods -houses and settlements -culture and leisure activities -clothes, way of life and actions of people -buildings and their uses people's beliefs and attitudes -things of importance to people -differences between lives of rich and poor Describes similarities and differences between some people, events and objects studied.
+History Year 1/2 Year 3/4 Year 5/6 5.
+Similarities and Differences (within a period/situation) Make simple observations about aspects of daily life, different types of people, events. -Know some things which have changed / stayed the same Shows knowledge and understanding by describing features of past societies and periods -houses and settlements -culture and leisure activities -clothes, way of life and actions of people -buildings and their uses people's beliefs and attitudes -things of importance to people -differences between lives of rich and poor Describes similarities and differences between some people, events and objects studied.
 Makes links between some features of past societies.
-Continuity/ change (in and between period) -Look closely at similarities and differences, patterns and change - Develop understanding of growth, decay and changes over time Discuss change and continuity in an aspect of life (eg holidays, toys) Identify similarities/differences between ways of life at different times Uses evidence to find out how any of these may have changed during a time period.
-Describes similarities and differences between people (men, women, children), events and objects Gives reasons why changes in houses, culture, leisure, clothes, buildings and their uses, things of importance to people, ways of life, beliefs and attitudes may have occurred during a time period; uses a timeline to support this. -Suggest why certain events, people and changes might be seen as more significant than others. - Identifies changes and links within and across the time periods studied. -Gives own reasons why changes may have occurred, backed up with evidence. -Shows identified changes on a timeline.
-Cause and consequence -Question why things happen and give explanations Recognise why people did things, why events happened and what happened as a result -Know about the cause of an event studied this year.
-Describes how some of the past events/people affect life todayKnow about the cause of an event studied this year.
+Continuity/ change (in and between period) Discuss change and continuity in an aspect of life (eg holidays, toys) Identify similarities/differences between ways of life at different times Uses evidence to find out how any of these may have changed during a time period.
+Describes similarities and differences between people (men, women, children), events and objects Gives reasons why changes in houses, culture, leisure, clothes, buildings and their uses, things of importance to people, ways of life, beliefs and attitudes may have occurred during a time period; uses a timeline to support this. -Suggest why certain events, people and changes might be seen as more significant than others.
+Identifies changes and links within and across the time periods studied. -Gives own reasons why changes may have occurred, backed up with evidence. -Shows identified changes on a timeline.
+Cause and consequenc e Recognise why people did things, why events happened and what happened as a result -Know about the cause of an event studied this year.
+Describes how some of the past events/people affect life today. -Know about the cause of an event studied this year.
 Can they begin to use more than one source of information to bring together a conclusion about an historical event? -Know about the cause of an event studied this year and explain why.
-Significance Recognise and describe special times or events for family or friends Recognise and make observations about who was important eg in a simple historical account (E.G important places and who was important and why) -Gives some causes and consequences of the main events, situations and changes in the periods studied. -Describes how some changes affect life today. -Makes links between some features of past societies.
+Significan ce Recognise and make observations about who was important eg in a simple historical account (E.G important places and who was important and why) -Gives some causes and consequences of the main events, situations and changes in the periods studied. -Describes how some changes affect life today. -Makes links between some features of past societies.